Arsik36/Apprentice-Chef-Classification-Analysis/README.md

 2. At least one purchase per quarter and at least 15 purchases throughout their first year

 The data science team assures me that their dataset engineering techniques are statistically sound and represent the true picture of Apprentice Chef’s customers.
 To help me in my task, Apprentice Chef, Inc. has provided me with the dataset and additional information about the company.

+### The Business Question
+Build a machine learning model to predict which customers will subscribe to the Halfway There service.

+###